Alpheidae

-Alpheidae is a family of caridean snapping shrimp, characterized by having asymmetrical claws, the larger of which is typically capable of producing a loud snapping sound.
-Other common names for animals in the group are pistol shrimp or alpheid shrimp.
+Alpheidae (also known as the snapping shrimp, pistol shrimp, or alpheid shrimp) is a family within the shrimp infraorder Caridea characterized by having asymmetrical claws, the larger of which is typically capable of producing a loud snapping sound.

 The family is diverse and worldwide in distribution, consisting of about 1,119 species within 38 or more genera.
-The two most prominent genera are Alpheus and Synalpheus, with species numbering well over 250 and 100, respectively.
+The two most prominent genera are Alpheus and Synalpheus, with species numbering well over 330 and 160, respectively.
 Most snapping shrimp dig burrows and are common inhabitants of coral reefs, submerged seagrass flats, and oyster reefs.
-While most genera and species are found in tropical and temperate coastal and marine waters, Betaeus inhabits cold seas and Potamalpheops is found only in freshwater caves.
+While most genera and species are found in tropical and temperate coastal and marine waters, Betaeus inhabits cold seas and Potamalpheops has a cosmopolitan distribution including being found in freshwater caves in Mexico.

 When in colonies, the snapping shrimp can interfere with sonar and underwater communication.
 The shrimp are considered a major source of sound in the ocean.